epsilon537/boxlambda/_posts/23-10-20-picorv32-dma-controller.markdown

 Using two fast Wishbone slaves, it takes 35 clock cycles to copy one word.
 Note that the actual word read and word write transactions only take 6 cycles.
 The rest, 29 cycles, is overhead.
 Bus utilization is at 17%.
 That's not good.

-With some loop unrolling in the assembly microcode, I can get to 20 clock cycles to copy one word, or 30% bus utilization.
+With 4x unrolling in the assembly microcode, I can get to 24 clock cycles to copy one word, or 25% bus utilization.
 Better, but still nothing to brag about.

 If I double the PicoRV's clock speed, the amount of overhead would be cut in half and I would be able to achieve 46% bus utilization (6 clock cycles utilization, 7 clock cycles overhead).